EnginesOS/EnginesInstaller/README.md

 The total download is about 2.GB

 Once finished the installer will present a url to open to configure the installation.
-The user name and password combination for the initial login is admin:password
+The user name and password combination for the initial login is admin:password<br>
+Please use chrome for the time being as there are problems with some java scripts in the Management Interface.

 <h3>Configuration</h3>